 Here is a guide to understand when to use the FASFA or TASFA.
 There are both English and Spanish language versions of the TASFA available.

-Students with a family income less than $6,900 must submit documentation how expenses are paid.
+Non-tax filers, who were not required to file based on IRS income thresholds, must provide a breakdown of living expenses and source(s) of income covering those expenses.
 Male students must register with Selective Service and provide proof they have registered or are not required to register.

 Additional program information: